prasadt2/simple-chatgpt-app/README.md

 # Simple ChatGPT App

 This project is a simple ChatGPT-like application that uses the OpenAI API to generate responses to user questions.
-It uses React for the frontend and FastAPI for the backend.
+It uses React for the frontend and Flask for the backend.

 ## Prerequisites